All Collections

 Roles and Components of Risk

-Figure 2 below shows the key components (Risks, Applications, Controls and Frameworks & Policy) and the main stakeholders involved in managing application risk.
-While Enterprise Architects rarely own these components, they have a vital role in coordinating the Risk Management process, bringing the unique capabilities of Ardoq to IT Risk Management (as articulated in “The value that Ardoq brings” above).
+Figure 1 below shows the key components (Risks, Applications, Controls, and Frameworks & Policies) and the main stakeholders involved in managing application risk.
+While Enterprise Architects rarely own these components, they have a vital role in coordinating the Risk Management process, bringing the unique capabilities of Ardoq to Application Risk Management (as articulated in “The value that Ardoq brings” above).

-Each of the components has its owners, who have their own responsibilities and bring their own perspectives, creating a potential difficulty in coordinating the actions needed to address the questions outlined in Table 1.
-This is where the Enterprise Architect can take a valuable lead, providing a coordinating capability that spans the constrained views of the owners of Risks, Applications, Controls, Frameworks and Policies.
-This Use Case creates that capability, opening views between the interested parties, and providing process and management tools that support the processes and activities of each step shown in Figure 1.
+Each of the components has its owners, who have their own responsibilities and bring their own perspectives, creating a potential difficulty in coordinating the actions needed to address the questions outlined above.
+This is where the Enterprise Architect can take a valuable lead, providing a coordinating capability that spans the constrained views of the owners of Risks, Applications, Controls, Frameworks, and Policies.
+This Use Case creates that capability, opening views between the interested parties, and providing process and management tools that support the processes and activities of each of the above steps.

 Each of the components is introduced below, but for a more detailed explanation of how they have been implemented in Ardoq, please see the Application Risk Metamodel guide.